OrleansContrib/OrleansShardedStorage/README.md

 ```

-In the SILO, one would make a list of connections like so:
+In the SILO, make a list of connections like so:

 ```
 List<AzureTableStorageConnection> grainStores = new List<AzureTableStorageConnection>();